The fantasy of the Native American Eden

-The place of Illinois’s presettlement peoples in nature and in history has long been, as the term now is, contested.
+The place of Illinois’s presettlement peoples in both nature and in history has long been (as the term now is) contested.
 This column is one of several occasions on which I examined the myth of the Native American as steward of an untrammeled nature.

 In their 150-year tenancy of Illinois, modern humans have diminished the state in every way, save for getting rid of the mosquitoes and the French.
 It is less comely, less stable ecologically, and biologically less diverse (although the number of major presettlement plant and animal species known to have been extirpated is surprisingly small).
 But all organisms alter their environments to a greater or lesser extent.
-Even those that do not shop at K-Marts seek (knowingly or not) to create ecological conditions advantageous to themselves, and in the process create conditions disadvantageous for other species.
+Even those that do not shop at K-Marts seek (knowingly or not) to create ecological conditions advantageous to themselves, and in the process they often create conditions disadvantageous for other species.

 A popular fantasy imagines the presettlement peoples of Illinois dwelling in a state of perfect consonance with nature.
 The authors of a recent major study of biodiversity in the Great Lakes invoked it when they wrote, "The Native American lifestyle was compatible with the natural systems of the basin."

 In fact, Indian lifestyles were not especially compatible with nature, as the authors went on to make clear.
-Small bands of Illinois' early human occupants typically "moved on when resources became stressed."
+Small bands of Illinois's early human occupants typically "moved on when resources became stressed."
 Moving on only works when there is not another band living on the place you want to move on to.
 It was their small numbers that were compatible with the natural systems of the Great Lakes basin, not their lifestyle.

 The fact that Illinois is the Prairie State is thought to be owed to the deliberate, prolonged manipulation of the environment by presettlement peoples for economic ends.
-They regularly set fires to herd animals, for example, or to keep the forest from regenerating in cleared fields.
+They regularly set fires in order to herd animals, for example, or to keep the forest from regenerating in cleared fields.

 The exposure of the Indian as a heedless steward of the land does not obviate the belief among environmental puritans that humans are a pox on the planet; indeed it underlines it by making ecological mayhem multicultural.
 But Nature itself is constantly undoing its Edens, at the cost of local extirpations, even extinctions of species of all types.
 Nature kills off species all the time.
 Many of the endangered species in Illinois are endangered because they were abandoned by a changing climate; boreal species were left clinging to life in canyon bottoms or caves, for example, which are the closest thing extant to the cool, damp spruce-and-hemlock world that left Illinois heading north millennia ago.